MoE-Enhanced Multi-Domain Feature Selection and Fusion for Fast Map-Free Trajectory Prediction: Related Works and Problem Formulation

 \subsection{Trajectory Prediction Methods}

 Trajectory prediction enables autonomous driving systems to anticipate future movements in traffic environments, serving as a critical component for ensuring operational safety and decision-making efficiency.
-In recent years, deep learning has revolutionized trajectory prediction by enabling the extraction of complex data patterns and efficient processing of large-scale datasets \cite{wilson2023argoverse}.
+In recent years, deep learning has revolutionized trajectory prediction by enabling the extraction of complex data patterns and efficient processing of large-scale datasets.
 To incorporate environmental constraints, contemporary vehicle trajectory prediction methods have increasingly integrated high-definition (HD) maps in vectorized forms \cite{gao2020vectornet}.
 For example, LaneGCN \cite{liang2020learning} aggregates interaction features among agent-lane, lane-lane, and agent-agent via adjacency matrices to achieve multimodal trajectory prediction.
 HDGT \cite{jia2023hdgt} models traffic scenarios as heterogeneous graphs of different types to update nodes and edges separately.
 HiVT \cite{zhou2022hivt} extracts interactions from both local and global perspectives, thereby enabling efficient scene modeling.
-HPNet \cite{tang2024hpnet}, on the other hand, realizes continuity-aware prediction results by modeling features of historical frames.
 However, the reliance on HD maps—plagued by accessibility issues and high annotation costs—hinders their deployment in complex real-world scenarios.
-Recognizing these limitations, recent research has focused on map-free trajectory prediction as a promising alternative.
-For instance, MLB-Traj\cite{ren2025mlb} models agent-specific modal patterns through local encoding and introduces a trajectory consistency module to mitigate inconsistency issues in map-free prediction.
+Recognizing these limitations, recent research has focused on map-free trajectory prediction \cite{hou2024vehicle,gomez2023efficient} as a promising alternative.
+For instance, MLB\cite{ren2025mlb} models agent-specific modal patterns through local encoding and introduces a trajectory consistency module to mitigate inconsistency issues in map-free prediction.
 HSTI \cite{luo2025hsti} combines static GCNs with dynamic attention mechanisms to capture multi-agent interactions.
-Xiang et al. \cite{xiang2023fast} focused on developing a fast and efficient map-free prediction model, gradually acquiring rich dynamic interactions through two-stage scene modeling.
 Nevertheless, map-free approaches still face critical challenges.
 Existing map-free vectorized methods \cite{ren2025mlb, luo2025hsti} incorporate redundant information in handling temporal dynamics, frequency components, and spatial interactions, as depicted in Fig. \ref{fig:introduction}.
-This approach fails to discriminate critical motion patterns from superfluous signals or prioritize significant agent interactions.
+Previous approaches fail to discriminate critical motion patterns from superfluous signals or prioritize significant agent interactions.